laget-se/laget.HashId/README.md

 # laget.HashIds
 > **Note**
-> Hashids has been upgraded & rebranded as Sqids
+> Hashids have been upgraded & rebranded as Sqids and we've created a separate package for this [here!](https://github.com/laget-se/laget.Sqids).
+This means that this package will no longer be maintained apart form security issues.

 Simple library for using hashed ids in DTOs